deskvillage/dannychadburn.github.io/index.md

 ---

-# Content, as it should be
+# The cure for your content

-#### I'm Danny, a freelance copywriter and content consultant for Brighton.
+#### I'm Danny, a freelance copywriter and content consultant from Brighton.
+I've honed my skills working for household name brands and boutique digital agencies, generating billions of page views.

 But enough [about me](/about), this is what I can do for you: